 For children to whom any of the first four criteria apply, applications must be supported by a baptism certificate.
 All applications must be supported by the following documents:

 - Supplementary Information Form– The school has a Supplementary Information Form which parents will need to complete in order to make an application to this school.

 |Supplementary Information Form 2024-2025||[docx 104KB]|

 Admissions Criteria 2023-2024/2024-2025

 - Baptised Catholic looked after and previously looked after children. (see notes 2&3)

-- Baptised Catholic Children, (at the time of application), with siblings in attendance at the time of admission.
+- Baptised Catholic children, (at the time of application), with siblings in attendance at the time of admissions.

 - Other Baptised Catholic children. (see note 3)

 - Other looked after and previously looked after children. (see note 2)